 What is a Craft Artist?

-Craft artists use a variety of materials and techniques to create art for sale and exhibition.
+A craft artist is someone who uses a variety of materials and techniques to create art for sale and exhibition.
 They create handmade objects, such as pottery, glassware, textiles, or other objects that are usually designed to be functional, but sometimes the original works of art have only aesthetic value rather than a functional one.

 What does a Craft Artist do?